-Work Party Leader (Weymouth Wetlands)
+Work Party Leader (Dorset Reserves)

 RSPB reserves are special places for people and wildlife.
 We need volunteers to help keep the habitats, paths, benches and fences in good shape.
 This rewarding role offers the chance to meet new people and make a positive impact for nature.